 Detective Fiction

 First edition.
 8vo.
-Original red cloth lettered in black.
-Dust-jacket, priced 6/.
+Original green boards.
+Dust-jacket, priced 6/-.

 Detective Fiction